CheriseCodes/ollama-server/README.md

 3. Once satisfied with the plan run `terraform apply -var-file="custom.tfvars"`

 ## Limitations
 - It may take a few minutes after `terraform apply` finishes for Ollama to be up and running.
-You can run `cloud-init status --wait` to confirm that the User Data script has finished running.
+You can run `cloud-init status --wait` inside the EC2 instance to confirm that the User Data script has finished running.

 ## Tests
 From your local machine you can now run commands like: